 The lease expired on January 31, 2021.
-The base rent is adjusted annually based on the consumer price index (CPI), which will be capped at a maximum of 12 percent annually.
+On February 1, 2021, the Organization extended the lease.
+The new lease expires on January 31, 2025 and the base rent is adjusted annually based on the consumer price index (CPI), which will be capped at a maximum of 12 percent annually.